yusekiya/mac_setup/README.md

       Access token and Gist id is in my Dropbox

-    - Ran the `Shell Command: Install 'code' command in PATH`
+    - Run the `Shell Command: Install 'code' command in PATH`